DHTMLX/docs-kanban/docs/guides/integration_with_react.md

 #### Setting containers and adding Kanban with Toolbar

-To display Kanban with Toolbar on the page, you need to create containers for Kanban and Toolbar, and initialize this components using the corresponding constructors:
+To display Kanban with Toolbar on the page, you need to create containers for Kanban and Toolbar, and initialize these components using the corresponding constructors:

 ~~~jsx {2,6-7,10-11,13-17} title="Kanban.jsx"
 import { useEffect, useRef } from "react";